typoes/harry-potter-gen-z/book_1/chapter_4.md

 "Where's the cannon?" he said stupidly, in a smooth-brained fashion.

 There was a crash behind them and Uncle Vernon came skidding into the room.
-He washolding a rifle in his hands - now they knew what had been in the long, thin package (that's what she said) he had brought with them.
+He was holding a rifle in his hands - now they knew what had been in the long, thin package (that's what she said) he had brought with them.

 "Who's there?" he shouted.
 "I warn you -- I'm armed and I'm majorly triggered!"